thatcheesemaster/cheesevirus/README.md

-You may not blame me if anything happens to your computer or files.
+You can not blame me if anything happens to your computer or files.